How Attending a British Summer School Changed Nikita’s Life

 When Nikita Piazenko came on his first British summer school, he was a 14-year-old student from Lithuania with a passion for ice hockey.
 Fluent in Lithuanian, Italian and Russian, his parents recognised the value of him mastering English as an international language and he seized this opportunity to enhance his skills.

-Despite having already experienced life in different countries, attending an Academic Summer Camp in London was a new and slightly daunting challenge for Nikita.
-Arriving on his own, he had no idea that this experience would not only improve his English but give him many new connections that would shape his future.
+Attending Academic Summer Camps in London was a new and slightly scary challenge for Nikita.
+Arriving on his own, he had no idea that this experience would not only improve his English but give him many new connections that would help him prepare for his future.

 Nikita with a team of international students enjoying their first British summer school at the prestigious David Game College in London